by Tom Murphy

 Nothing is free in life, and reverse mortgages do cost you.
 Lenders usually charge you an origination fee, mortgage insurance premiums, and other standard mortgage closing costs.
 You should talk to your lender about these fees up front.

 You will not be making any payments towards the loan and interest that is accruing, so the balance on the home loan is going to increase with time.

 Some reverse mortgages have a fixed interest rate and others will have a variable interest rate.
 You should talk to your lender about which one is best for your situation.

 A reverse mortgage loan can use up all of the equity in your home, but you only need to repay the value of the property.
+The reverse mortgage product can be originated as a first or second mortgage loans.
 Most of these equity loans have a non-recourse clause that will not allow borrowers or heirs from owing more than the home is worth.
 So, if you have a reverse mortgage and borrow $200,000, and you die and leave the home to your children, they may repay the $200,000 and keep the home.
 Or they can sell it.
 If they only get $175,000 for the home, they do not have to repay the balance.

 Interest not deductible

 A reverse mortgage is a loan and is not an income source, so you cannot deduct the loan amount when it comes time to pay your taxes.

 It is a good idea to look for a lender who focuses on reverse mortgages.
 Some of these lenders will also sell insurance and annuities.
 A reverse mortgage is a big decision and you should not do it without thinking through it very carefully.